optimisme/Darling-TestSuite/README.md

 Darling-TestSuite is an application to check the functionality of some AppKit components in Darling HQ.

+The left column is rendered using the application's graphics engine, the right column shows a screenshot taken by OSX itself.

+## How to run

 Install Darling HQ as usual: [Build Instructions](https://docs.darlinghq.org/build-instructions.html)